Does your organisation understand the value of its L&D function?

 Of course, I’m not suggesting that we in L&D can provide the solutions to all these problems.

-We can help show why the organisation is a great place to work through the L&D opportunities.
+We can help show why the organisation is a great place to work through its L&D opportunities.

 I encourage people around me all the time to think beyond the salary and benefits package.

-Yes, these are important and I’m not saying you shouldn’t be seeking a package that is in your best lifestyle interests as that is a very important component of life.
+Yes, these are important and I’m not saying you shouldn’t be seeking a package that is in your best lifestyle interests.
+It’s key to a good life after all.

 In L&D, we have the power to show people what they could be missing out on if they decide to pursue pastures new.
 Especially if a driving factor for leaving is focused on looking to develop their capability.